infinum/eightshift-boilerplate/README.md

   * Builds assets in watch mode using Webpack

 ## Browser sync
-We are using BrowserSync to sync assets cross-device to setup got to `webpack.config.js` and set `proxyUrl` variable to service you are using to show Wordpress.
+We are using BrowserSync to sync assets cross-device to setup got to `webpack.config.js` and set `proxyUrl` variable to service you are using to show WordPress.
-It is tested on MAMP and Vagrant.
+It is tested on MAMP and Vagrant (VVV).

 ## Linting Assets (JS,SASS)
 * `npm run precommit`